RakipGit/Risk_Assessment_Lab/README.md

 ### 9. DoS Attack Demonstration

-A controlled ICMP Flood Denial of Service attack was performed from the Kali Linux VM against FsAskisi to assess how excessive ICMP traffic could affect a host and the network availability.
+A controlled ICMP Flood Denial of Service attack was performed from the Kali Linux VM `kali5` against `FsAskisi` to assess how excessive ICMP traffic could affect a host and the network availability.

 Steps followed to demonstrate the attack: